 The event will bring together a range of different speakers including academics, politicians, policymakers, community activists and lay people to help consider both the opportunities and challenges that face the city and its communities today and in the future.
-The conference will also launch the University of Birmingham’s newly proposed Birmingham’s Muslims research project that among other things will begin to map the stories of different Muslims across the city to create an alternative, more nuanced narrative about what it really means to be a Muslim in today’s Britain. .
+The conference will also provide informnation about the University of Birmingham’s various activities that are helping to feed into a more nuanced narrative about what it really means to be a Muslim in today’s Britain. .

 Programme for the Event

 Rt Hon Liam Byrne - Member of Parliament for Birmingham Hodge Hill

 Shabana Mahmood - Member of Parliament for Birmingham Ladywood

 A number of speakers will offer short talks which consider who Birmingham’s Muslims are, focusing on issues such as identity, characteristics, diversities, theologies, tensions.
 The talks will be followed by a panel discussion with the audience.

 Dr Chris Allen - School of Social Policy, University of Birmingham

 Dr Arshad Isakjee - Institute for Research into Superdiversity, University of Birmingham